Logo of Restaurant Waste Disposal

 Key Regulatory Bodies:

-• City of Marietta: Provides specific guidelines for grease control within city limits1.
+• City of Marietta: Provides specific guidelines for grease control within city limits.

-• Cobb County Water System: Enforces regulations for the broader county, including mandates for manifest submission2.
+• Cobb County Water System: Enforces regulations for the broader county, including mandates for manifest submission.

 • Georgia Environmental Protection Division (EPD): Sets the statewide permitting standards for commercial waste haulers.